Calltracks Academy: Lesson 4. Look into the chasm for more ready-to-buy customers.

 Speed and accuracy are vital.
 Most customers expect a call back within a few minutes.
 85% will not call again so there is just one chance to get it right.
 Up to 75% of sales calls into dealerships are not dealt with properly and will just fall into the chasm.

-Let us tell you more about our solutions to help you find and revive those important new customers in the chasm.
+Contact us today and let us tell you more about our solutions to help you find whilst reviving those important new customers in the chasm.

 Categorised in: Blog